Morteza Barati

 Description

 As the presiding judge of Branch 1 of the Revolutionary Court, Morteza Barati has sentenced three protesters: Saleh Mirhashemi, Majid Kazemi, and Saeid Yaqubi to death Based on these convicts’ confessions obtained through torture, the Revolutionary Court sentenced them to death on the charge of Moharebeh [waging war against God] for drawing weapons during the protests of 16 November 2022 in Isfahan.
 Branch 9 of the Supreme Court of Iran upheld the decision on 9 May 2023.
 The judicial authorities provided no evidence or documentation to support the claim that firearms were discovered and seized from these protesters.
-The Iranian people’s uprising began on 16 September 2022 following the murder of Mahsa (Jina) Amini while in custody of the Morality Police of Iran.
-The protests of 16 November 2022 were a continuation of this revolutionary uprising and commemorated the anniversary of the protests of November 2019 through demonstration and strike action.
-According to the reports of human rights organizations, the police and security forces of the Islamic Republic of Iran have killed at least 537 citizens, including 68 children, during the revolutionary uprising of the Iranian people.
+The protests of 16 November 2022 were a continuation of The 2022 protests uprising and commemorate the anniversary of the protests of November 2019 through demonstration and strike action.

 Sources